RedHatQE/rhsm-dbus-qe/README.md

    - write user scenario
    - send informations from the system into testware
    - let testware shake it's way and analyze the informations
+- this approach offers a new way to cooperate: reporters often send a bug with a short shell based scenario to reproduce a bug.
+  Tester can reuse the shell scenario and it is necessary to extend it by signals emitting only.

+> Reactive programming offers an easy way to data mine.
+It offers a pile of methods to transform,merge,aggregate streams of events.